mzh99/MHCrypto/README.md

 # MHCrypto
-Some simple Crypto functions and utilities.
+Some Crypto functions and utilities.

-Used initially for the cryptopals crypto challenges at: https://cryptopals.com/ Added Caesar and Vignere later.
+Used initially for the cryptopals crypto challenges at: https://cryptopals.com/

+Added Caesar and Vignere later.